exoplatform/exo-documentation/docs/Chat.rst

 |image112|

-Same as for desktop version, it is possible to filter your discussions on mobile, simply by clicking the filter icon |image135|:
+Same as for desktop version, it is possible to filter your discussions on mobile, simply by clicking on the filter icon |image135|:

 |image136|